sofroniewn/waver/README.md

 print('speed: ', sim.grid_speed)
 ```

-Note these sets are done inside the `run_single_source` method for you as a convenience.
+Note these steps are done inside the `run_single_source` method for you as a convenience.

 ## Known Limitations